Samsung Galaxy Note 10 Lite rumors backed up by support page listing

 New support pages listed on Samsung's own website may be one of the clearest signs yet that it'll be introducing a new variant to the Galaxy Note 10 lineup in the coming months.

 A listing on the official Samsung Spain website refers to a product called the SM-N770F/DS.
-That's what we've previously heard the Galaxy Note 10 Lite will be called, thanks to leaks from SamMobile.
+That's what we've previously heard will be called the Galaxy Note 10, thanks to leaks from SamMobile.

 The document doesn't specifically call the device the Galaxy Note 10 Lite, but this is one of the first times we've seen Samsung specifically refer to the new device by that codename on its official website.